-This easy Summer recipe is perfect for lunch or a light dinner when you want something quick, inexpensive and nutritious.
-Ensalada de Atun is a common occurance on the Mexican table, but the purists tell you it must be eaten with saltines (and I tend to agree)!
+This easy Summer recipe is perfect for lunch or a light dinner when you want something quick, inexpensive and nutritious (and it’s great in any season).
+Ensalada de Atun is a common occurrence on the Mexican table, but the purists tell you it must be eaten with saltines (and I tend to agree)!

 What Makes this Tuna Salad a Mexican Dish?

-Ensalada de atúnis a classic dish all over Mexico and usually involves canned tuna tossed with something creamy (like mayonnaise), crisp lettuce, something spicy and some fresh lime juice.
+Ensalada de atúnis is a classic dish across Mexico and usually involves canned tuna tossed with something creamy (like mayonnaise), crisp lettuce, something spicy, and some fresh lime juice.
 Vegetables are also typical, but the exact type of vegetable varies.

 While pickled jalapeños are common as the spicy ingredient, my friend from the Bajío region of Mexico made the recipe below, and she insisted on fresh serrano peppers.

-Another popular tuna salad is the French nicoise salad (Salade niçoise).
-It also includes tuna and vegetables, but it does not typically mix everything together with a creamy dressing.
-The French version almost always includes green beans and hard boiled eggs.
+Another popular tuna salad is the French Nicoise Salad (Salade Niçoise).
+It also includes tuna and vegetables, but it does not typically mix everything with a creamy dressing.
+In addition, the French version almost always includes green beans and hard-boiled eggs.

 Classic Ingredients of a Mexican Tuna Salad

-The quantities of each ingredient were not standardized however.
-Many Mexican recipes include pickled jalapenos, but she made quite a face when I recommended this.
+The quantities of each ingredient in her ensalada were not standardized, however.
+Many Mexican recipes I’ve seen include pickled jalapenos, but she made quite a face when I recommended this.
 The spice in her recipe comes from fresh serranos.

-There are two ingredients in this recipe that are not compliant with a low carb diet: the corn and the saltines.
-It is a simple matter to leave the corn out of the salad and to skip the saltines.
+There are two ingredients in this recipe that are not compliant with a low-carb diet: the corn and the saltines.
+It is a simple matter to leave the corn out of the salad and skip the saltines.

-Some will consider it blasphemy to not serve this salad with the classic saltines, but if you are really strict on your low carb lifestyle, crackers are not allowed.
+Some will consider it blasphemy, however, to not serve this salad with the classic saltines, but if you are strict on your low-carb lifestyle, crackers are not allowed.
 I would add some celery to the salad to give it a little more crunch.

 This Tuna Salad will last about 3 days in the refrigerator once placed in an airtight container.
 The lettuce might get a little soggy however, so I would crisp it up with some fresh lettuce when serving the leftovers (especially if you are foregoing the saltines).